 All the members including the Chair of Governing Body are non-executive.
 The non-executive members have no financial interest in the organization or other potential benefits that could create a conflict of interest.
-They are elected to bring their diversified skills and experiences to the governance of BRAC.
-The non-executive members are unpaid volunteers.
+On the other hand non-executive members are unpaid volunteers.
+Generally their background were not affected for taking decision for BRAC.